Rowsley Village

 Rowsley lies between Matlock and Bakewell where the rivers Wye and Derwent meet and is the eastern gateway to the Peak District National Park, with the park’s boundary running straight through the middle of the village.
 The oldest part of Rowsley dates from the seventeenth century and many of the houses still belong to the Haddon Estate, including the former dower house for Haddon Hall, built in 1652 and now the Peacock Hotel.

-Also in Rowsley is Peak Village, a shopping complex which has recently been taken over by the Chatsworth Estate and now boasts Chatsworth Kitchen, a lovely daytime restaurant and shop as well as a number of other great retail outlets.
+Also in Rowsley is Peak Village, a shopping complex which has recently been taken over by the Chatsworth Estate and now boasts Chatsworth Kitchen, a lovely daytime and weekend evening restaurant and shop as well as a number of other great retail outlets.

 There is an off-road cycle path from Rowsley to Matlock with a planned extension to link up with the nearby Monsal Trail and we have secure cycle storage at the Old Station House if you want to bring your bicycles.